-Many interesting games have more than two outcomes, for instance Chess, Draughts and Connect Four have three outcomes: $\mathbb{O} = \{\text{Win, Draw, Lose}\}$.
-We describe the game of Woodpush in the fifth section.
-A game of Woodpush of size S has $S \times (S + 1)$ possible outcomes.
+Many interesting games have more than two outcomes, for instance CHESS, DRAUGHTS and CONNECT FOUR have three outcomes: $\mathbb{O} = \{Win, Draw, Lose\}$.
+We describe the game of WOODPUSH in the fifth section.
+A game of WOODPUSH of size S has $2 \times S \times (S + 1)$ possible outcomes.
 For many games, it is not only interesting to know who is the winner but also what is the exact score of the game.

-If there are more than two possible outcomes, the minimax value of the starting position can still be found with PNS using a dichotomic search [Allis et al., 1994].
+If there are more than two possible outcomes, the minimax value of the starting position can still be found with PNS by using a dichotomic search [4].
 This dichotomic search is actually using PNS on transformed games.
 The transformed games have exactly the same rules and game tree as the original one but have binary outcomes.
-If there are m different outcomes, then the dichotomic search will make about lg(m) calls to PNS.
+If there are m different outcomes, then the dichotomic search will make about $\lg(m)$ calls to PNS.